Cleveland Workers' Compensation Attorney

 In addition to payment of medical bills, workers’ comp benefits should also help you recover lost income.
 Wage loss compensation is meant to reimburse you for any lost wages resulting from your workplace injury.
 Disability benefits may also be available, including permanent partial disability (PPD), permanent total disability (PTD), temporary total disability (TTD), and social security disability claims.
 In cases of work-related wrongful death, survivor benefits (also known as death benefits) may be awarded to a family member of the deceased.

-When you obtain the legal counsel of the workers’ compensation lawyers at Joseph Law Group, you can rest assured knowing we will help you obtain maximum benefits to pay for medical care and lost wages related to your workplace injury.
+When you obtain the legal counsel of our Cleveland workers’ compensation lawyers at Joseph Law Group, you can rest assured knowing we will help you obtain maximum benefits to pay for medical care and lost wages related to your workplace injury.
 Our experienced attorneys know what it takes to stand up to the BWC and fight for the compensation you are rightfully entitled to.

 Under Ohio law, an injured worker must file a workers’ comp claim within one year from the date of the injury.
 This statute of limitations also applies to any family member wishing to file for death benefits after the loss of their loved one from a workplace accident.